emmawalshdev/living-landscapes/README.md

     * Within the contact form, the legend was replaced with a div.

-The validity of each page's CSS code was checked using [The W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
+The validity of the CSS code was checked using [The W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
+No errors were found.

 ----------------------------